gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 Of course, it is possible and encouraged for users to run full-nodes even if they do not plan to be validators.

 ### What is a delegator?
-Delegators are Desmos tokens holders who cannot, or do not want to run a validator themselves.
-Token holders can delegate Desmos tokens to a validator and obtain a part of their revenue in exchange (for more detail on how revenue is distributed, see [**What is the incentive to stake?**](#what-is-the-incentive-to-stake?) and [**What are validators commission?**](#what-are-validators-commission?) sections below).
+Delegators are Huddle tokens holders who cannot, or do not want to run a validator themselves.
+Token holders can delegate Huddle tokens to a validator and obtain a part of their revenue in exchange (for more detail on how revenue is distributed, see [**What is the incentive to stake?**](#what-is-the-incentive-to-stake?) and [**What are validators commission?**](#what-are-validators-commission?) sections below).

 Because they share revenue with their validators, delegators also share risks.
 Should a validator misbehave, each of their delegators will be partially slashed in proportion to their delegated stake.
 This is why delegators should perform due diligence on validators before delegating, as well as spreading their stake over multiple validators.